KatarinaDraganovCsordas/Cat-photo-app/Nutrition-label/README.md

 Project Overview
 The nutrition label project focuses on showcasing your ability to manipulate typography elements using CSS while creating a visually appealing and informative nutrition label.

+Typography is the art of styling your text to be easily readable and suit its purpose.